 The symptoms of anxiety and depression move us away from life by inhibiting a secure connection to the present moment.
 These responses are often rooted in unresolved traumatic events and signify our attempts at coping with uncomfortable emotions and sensations.
 Trauma-sensitive yoga practices give us the opportunity to redefine the outcome of these past experiences by synchronizing breath, body and mind, while creating a restorative connection to the present moment.
 This session will present methods for working with these uncomfortable symptoms, including a practice that provides a direct experience of transformation.

-Required reading: (please bring to class)
+Required reading (click on book title to purchase): (please bring to class)

 Overcoming Trauma through Yoga by David Emerson and Elizabeth Hopper Ph.D.

 Recommended Reading (click on book title to purchase):